Expungement Lawyer in Columbus, Ohio

-According to the Ohio Ex-Offender Reentry Coalition, expungement involves sealing your criminal record so that any record of your previous criminal activity or convictions is court file sealed.
-Legally speaking, your record will be the same as it was before you were convicted - as if you were never found guilty of a crime.
+According to the Ohio Ex-Offender Reentry Coalition, expungement involves sealing your criminal record so any record of prior criminal activity or conviction is court-file sealed.
+Legally speaking, your record will be the same as it was before you were convicted - as if you were never charged or found guilty of a crime.

 How to File for an Expungement in Ohio

-At the Koffel Law Firm, we understand that legal procedures can be tedious and intimidating.
-If you've been convicted of a crime and want to have your record expunged, talk to an attorney from our firm today.We can help you file the necessary paper work.
-In order for a judge to seal your record, you must complete the following steps:
+KBN knows legal procedures can be tedious and intimidating.
+If you've been convicted of a crime and want to have your record expunged, working with an experienced advocate can make all the difference.

 We can help you through the entire process, which includes: determining if you are eligible to have your records sealed; completing the application and all necessary paperwork; filing the application with the court; and attending the hearing if one is granted by the judge.

 Benefits of Sealing Your Criminal Record

 Sealing a criminal conviction effectively prevents people from accessing records of your conviction, with very few exceptions.
 If you qualify for expungement, and have successfully completed your sentence, including probation and paying all financial sanctions, you may be eligible to have your records sealed and expunged.

 - Employment: Competition for employment can be fierce, and criminal records have the potential to create a number of limitations when it comes to finding work.
 In addition to application screenings and employers who prioritize candidates without a criminal history, some convictions can prevent individuals from working certain jobs or holding certain licenses.
 If you successfully expunge a conviction, you are not required by law to disclose the expunged conviction when applying for most employment.